Peer Consult Group :: Reflective Consultation in Child Development + Attachment

 • practical paths toward regulation & felt safety in the playroom

-• more sensitized radar for systemic oppression & toxic stress
+• more sensitized radar for developmental trauma, systemic oppression, toxic stress

 • insights for your own self-tending & resilience